-I wanted to introduce you to the cause and effect clock as a workshop tool for coaches AdvertisementsRead More The cause and effect clock for agile coaches
+I wanted to introduce you to the cause and effect clock as a workshop tool for coaches Why do you need a new clock thing anyway?
+I have been putting together some rough playbooks for agile coaches lately.
+Not real guides but some rough notes for a couple of groups.
+In particular, I have been… Continue reading The cause and effect clock for agile coaches

 We all want to be more customer focused and closer to the customer.
 All that sounds great, but it assumes that we have some idea of who the customer is and what they want.
 So maybe we should list our customers by customer segment.
 Let's see - I am James and I am a customer… Continue reading A good video on Jobs to Be Done

 I often hear that we need a business analyst to translate what the business people say, so that technical people understand them.
 Then, I am told we need the BA to then translate what the technical people say, so that the business people understand them.
 I guess it goes something like this: It sounds good,… Continue reading Is it enough to say that the BA is the “universal translator” between business and IT?